Jennings Peterson, MA, IMH-E

 Founder/Professor/Early Relational Health Practitioner

-Currently, Jenna serves a professor of Infant and Early Childhood Mental Health and oversees Roots of Resilience.
+Currently, Jenna serves a professor of Early Childhood education with an focus in Infant and Early Childhood Mental Health and oversees Roots of Resilience.
 Jenna received a Master’s Degree in Early Childhood Special Education with an emphasis in Infant Mental Health and a Bachelor’s Degree in Psychology.
 She holds an Infant Mental Health Endorsement with the Washington Association of Infant Mental Health and endorsed as a reflective practice supervisor providing mentorship to professionals in the field.

 Jenna began her career and developed her passion for infant mental health in the neonatal intensive care unit working alongside premature infants and their families supporting healthy attachments and optimal child outcomes through the NIDCAP program (Neonatal Individualized Developmental Care and Assessment Program).
 This foundational training in the practical application of neurophysiology as it relates to stress, trauma and behavior became the lens through which she continued to support young children and their families for the next 15 years in early intervention, early learning, and developmental services through various roles in hospitals, clinics, homes and schools.